 Q 34.
 Tell us about your academic qualification (¿Cuéntanos sobre tu titulación académica?)

-Your edge: Learn Spanish Language may not be mentioned or an SAP course, but mention it subtly.
+Your edge: Learning the Spanish Language may not be mentioned or an SAP course, but mention it subtly.

 Q 35.
 What remuneration do you expect from this job and why (¿Qué remuneración espera de este trabajo y por qué?)